sgrvinod/a-PyTorch-Tutorial-to-Transformers/README.md

 - We use Xavier/Glorot initialization with a gain of $1$ for encoder and decoder layers and normal initialization with a mean of $0$ and a standard deviation of $d_{model}^{-0.5}$ for embedding layers – this isn't mentioned in the paper either.

 - The learning rate curve from the paper is doubled in magnitude.
 Also, learning rate is warmed up over $8000$ steps, instead of the $4000$ steps mentioned in the paper.

-If I think of anything else, I will add it here.